 CALL FOR TENDERS

-If you wish to take part by submitting a bid in this auction, please write via email, to Mr. Miari, to the e-mail address miari.al@avinoil.gr, in order to send you two files, to be completed and submitted, without a Password, a) Motor Oil vendor Risk Assessment and b) Evaluation of data privacy and compliance.
+If you wish to take part by submitting a bid in this auction, please write via email, to Mr. Miaris, to the e-mail address miari.al@avinoil.gr, in order to send you two files, to be completed and submitted, without a Password, a) Motor Oil vendor Risk Assessment and b) Evaluation of data privacy and compliance.

 After checking and approving the above two files, you will be sent electronically the instructions for access to the website, where the tender notice documents have been posted.